Baraat: Gujarati Baraat or Varghodo

-In a Gujarati wedding, the groom arrives at the bride’s house on a horse and is followed by a dancing procession lead by his family members and friends is called Varghodo or Jaan.
+In a Gujarati wedding, the groom arrives at the bride's house on a horse and is followed by a dancing procession led by his family members and friends is called Varghodo or Jaan.
 They are also accompanied by a group of band members playing instrumental music.
 The groom, in reverence, touches feet of mother-in-law.
 A playful ritual where mother in law grabs nose of groom is performed which is a reminder to groom that mother-in-law is giving her beloved and precious daughter to him, so he should be humble and grateful.

-The Milni

-A simple ceremony takes place and both families exchange well wishes on meeting each other.
-This is followed by light snacks and tea before the religious ceremony begins.

-A mother & daughter enjoy the moment.
-One by one designated family members exchange garlands and a hug.

 Nepali-Sikkimese Baraat or Janti

 In Nepal and Sikkim state of India, Baraat is also known by the name Janti & Baryatra.
-Janti or Baryatra is the groom’s wedding procession which goes from his house to the bride’s to bring her to his house.
-The Janti consisting of the groom’s family members, relatives and friends, sets out for the bride’s home.
+Janti or Baryatra is the groom's wedding procession which goes from his house to the bride's to bring her to his house.
+The Janti consisting of the groom's family members, relatives and friends, sets out for the bride's home.
 It is accompanied by a musical band, indulges in dance and merrymaking all along the way.

-Maithil baraat

 Telugu Edurukolu

 In Telugu weddings, Edurukolu ceremony is the equivalent of Baraat ceremony.
 In Edurukolu ceremony, the groom's procession is grandly welcomed by the bride's party amidst traditional music of 'Nadaswaram'/'Sannai Melam'.
 The groom and his parents are specially welcomed by the bride's parents when the bride's mother applies 'kumkum' on the groom's and his mother's forehead followed by 'Harati' (waving the plate with burning camphor) to the groom.